The Arizona Flying Circus celebrates freedom, but it is not lawless.

 Enter and be at MoTown on your own responsibility and assume all risks, known & unknown.

 Don't do anything that could harm people.
-When in doubt, ask MoTown management or a MoTown Maniac (volunteer) first.
+When in doubt, ask MoTown management, a safety officer, or a MoTown Maniac (volunteer) first.

 Children must be accompanied by a ticket-holding adult legal guardian and supervised at all times.
 Keep in mind, children may be exposed to language, nudity, or other inappropriate actions.
 Also, there are no safety rails around anything at MoTown, you are responsible for your children's safety!